 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians.
-As a student she was awarded the Queen Elizabeth the Queen Mother Scholarship by the Royal College of Music.
+Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians in Warsaw.
 She completed her studies with Heinrich Schiff in Vienna.
-Natalie is a professor at the Royal College of Music in London.
-She plays the ‘Simpson’ Guadagnini cello of 1777.
+Natalie plays the ‘Simpson’ Guadagnini cello of 1777.